Types of Mortgages

 Refinancing fixed rate mortgages is a method by which fixed rate mortgage holders can adjust their rates in the event interest rates drop.
 Banks will refinance the current mortgage at a lower interest rate than the original loan.

 This adjustment comes with a price, however.
 There are fees associated with the refinancing, so it may take a few years to recoup those fees and actually start saving money from the refinancing.
-On average, you should expect to pay three to six percent of the outstanding balance on refinancing fees.
+On average, you should expect to pay two to five percent of the outstanding balance on refinancing fees.

 Refinancing can be a very useful tool, but consumers should be aware that there is a certain element of risk involved.